 Solution: Construction company systems are able to monitor budgetary funds and expenses.
 An ERP for construction company can provide accurate planning of raw materials, human resources, design, and other resources required for successful project completion.

 A lot of firms provide their services on a contractual basis.
 Before bidding for a tender, these firms need to provide the estimated cost of the project.
-As we know, different clients may have quite different needs and specifications, that’s why they choose the best-suited bid according to the proposed quotes, the firm’s reputation, and the proposed design.
+As we know, different clients may have quite different needs and specifications, which is why they choose the best-suited bid according to the proposed quotes, the firm’s reputation, and the proposed design.

 Solution: Construction project management software is able to secure accurate quotes needed for design, raw materials, human capabilities, and the time to complete the project.
 Additionally, ERP systems can determine how much profit or loss a firm may get from a given project.